Evil-Kitten-Corp/Duality/README.md

   - The educational demo is still cited in the Bibliography, as reading through its Github repository provided some valuable insights on how to best structure the game to use _Netcode_.
 - Full code separation on Client/Server
   - Although some of it still managed to make it into the final version, full separation, while definitely more valuable in a real case scenario, made the code be full of callbacks, which made some parts of the code that should be trivial, too complex.
 Furthermore, separating the code into Client/Server classes led to the surge of too many circular dependencies, which would further complicate already tightly coupled classes.
 For these reasons, this approach was scrapped.

+## License

+This project is released under the **Unlicense**.
+You are free to use, modify, distribute, and do whatever you want with this project.
+No attribution required.
+For full details, see the [LICENSE](LICENSE) file.

 ## Bibliography